cognoscentai/segmentation/web-app/README.md

 CREATE DATABASE segment;
 ```

 4. Run ``db_create.py``, which creates the necessary tables in the database.
 This creates the tables and schema and populate the table with information about the objects, object locations and images.
+If things get messed up, delete the `segment` database and role by `drop database segment; drop user segment;`.
+If it says that the database is currently being used, then restart postgres and try dropping again.

 5. Run the webapp at ```python run.py```, and access it through the web browser with the url :